OliviaLynn/RAIL/docs/source/installation.rst

 Installation
 ############

-If you intend to use rail in exploratory mode with notebooks, see :ref:`RAIL Quickstart`.
+If you intend to use RAIL in exploratory mode with notebooks, see :ref:`RAIL Quickstart`.

 If you intend to contribute to RAIL code or perform other development work, see